amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 With our blanks removed and columns trimmed, it is apparent that Note values are simply letters.
 When looking at the tail of the original file we see these Notes defined in the footer notes.
-Lets clean our dataset to append these notes to the appropriate records. *(The first column displayed in table represents row numbers in full dataset, and can be ignored for this analysis)*
+Lets clean our dataset to append these notes to the appropriate records.

     ##Append Notes
     Products$Note[Products$Note=="a"]<-"Includes Former Spanish Sahara."